cezarysanecki/parking-domain/README.md

     - reporting issues
     - being loyal client (park for more than half of the days in a month)
     - recommendation

-### Reservations

-- Clients can reserve spot for one day
-- Client can only have one reservation
-- Clients reserve spots from main bank
-- Reservations cannot exceed 50% of the available main bank

 ### Loyalty points